emilylucindakurtz/CulturalInstitutionsSRP2026/README.md

 # **IMPORTANT COLLABORATION INFORMATION:**

 We will use GitHub to make sure everyone is able to access everyone else's work.
 If you need a general GitHub brush up lesson, let me know!
+I teach GitHub using GitHub Desktop, though if you have a workflow that uses teh command line or whatever else and it works for you, feel free to stick to that!
+If you want to learn more about GitHub Desktop, this YouTube video is helpful: https://www.youtube.com/watch?v=8Dd7KRpKeaE

 Before you do anything, clone this repo onto your computer. **Make sure you open the associated R project any time you are doing coding for this project in RStudio, and close out of the project any time you do coding for any other reason!**